danielmkarlsson/SuperClean/README.md

 ```

 If you _do_ have something in your Startup.scd, then you get to pick and choose which parts of mine you want to add to yours.

-Proly the only part you wan't to add in your Startup.scd for the below code to work on your machine is `SuperDirt.default = ~dirt;` which is what maked dirt sequnceable form _within_ SuperCollider.
+If, and only if, you are in that latter category, then proly the only part you for sure wan't to add in your Startup.scd in
+order for the below code to work on your machine is `SuperDirt.default = ~dirt;` which is what makes dirt sequneceable from
+_within_ SuperCollider.

 ```text
 (